-a.
-All courses, which are clearly labeled as "honors", and/or "advanced", and/or "gifted", consistent with State Frameworks and/or District guidelines and coded as such in Broward Course Code Dictionary, shall carry one additional quality point.
+- a.
+All courses, which are clearly labeled as "honors", and/or "advanced", and/or "gifted", consistent with State Frameworks and/or District guidelines and coded as such in Broward Course Code Dictionary, shall carry one additional quality point. - b.

-- In order to earn the additional quality point, the student must earn a C or higher.
-(In TERMS, the V flag indicates the addition of one quality point.) - b.
 Academic foreign languages above the second year are included in this category.
 Classes labeled "conversational" are not included in this category. - c.
 Dual Enrollment (F.S.
-1007.271).

-Effective for dual enrollment courses taken in 2007-08 and thereafter, all college level courses and career certificate dual enrollment courses completed with a grade of C or better shall receive two quality points.
+1007.271). - Effective for dual enrollment courses taken in 2007-08 and thereafter, all college level courses and career certificate dual enrollment courses completed with a grade of C or better shall receive two quality points.
 College level courses are defined by approved articulation agreements between The School Board of Broward County, Florida and area colleges and universities.
 Career Certificate dual enrollment courses are defined as a course sequence that leads to a career certificate and shall not be used to enroll students in isolated career courses.
-Credit earned shall be recorded in the student's academic record using the course number and title used by the postsecondary institution.

-(In TERMS, the L flag indicates the addition of two quality points.) - d.
-An additional quality point may not be earned in honors class if the grade received is below a C.
+Credit earned shall be recorded in the student's academic record using the course number and title used by the postsecondary institution. - d.
+An additional quality point may not be earned in honors class if the grade received is below a C